Titutiger/ArrayGen/README.md

 ###### !
 Do note that all functions are not documented.
 They will in due time.

 ## Modules:
-Firstly, let's have a look at all the modules:

 ```commandline
 .Physics
 .Maths